 1.)
 Top Ten Reviews

 This company does precisely what its name reads; it includes reviews and comparisons of what it believes to be the top-ten offerings in any of a large number of technology-related subjects.
 The software section explains applications installed on computers and devices along with cloud-based services.
-There are High-level categories that cover Business Software, Multimedia, Security, Ecommerce, and Finance.
+There are High-level categories that cover Business Software, Multimedia, Security, E-commerce, and Finance.
 The reviews are mostly for paid products, but there are frequently free products included, as well.
-An average comparison review, will have the 1-10 picks running across the top of the screen, giving links to view an more detailed review and the option to visit the website of said product.
-Comparison charts for features and functions come next that give you the opportunity to make the most necessary comparisons amongst all the choices in categories like key distinctions, price and pricing model, ease of use, security, integrations and other parameters based on the purpose of the software.
+An average comparison review will have the 1-10 picks running across the top of the screen, giving links to view an more detailed review and the option to visit the website of the said product.
+Comparison charts for features and functions come next that gives you the opportunity to make the most necessary comparisons amongst all the choices in categories like key distinctions, price, and pricing model, ease of use, security, integrations and other parameters based on the purpose of the software.
 For instance, in the category of Online Project Management, you have the option to compare any project initiation features, project planning features, and even features for project monitoring.

 Learn more about different software sites from the video below!